 My sun-dried apricots recipe:

 I used dried apricots for breakfast – I mixed them with some cereal and milk.
 In the evening before, I would just put a couple of pieces of fruit in the bowl with some milk and left it overnight.
 By morning the fruit was already soft and ready to be eaten as a part of my healthy breakfast.
-I am now planning to dry more of the fruit next season to last me for whole winter if possible.
+I am now planning to dry more of the fruit next season to last me for the whole winter if possible.
 In the meantime, I get my regular supply online – check current prices.

 Above photo: Some dried apricots that I bought at my local store.